Interfacial Processes and Thermodynamics

 September 17, 2014

 The duration of unsolicited awards is generally one to three years.
-The average annual award size for the program is $90,000.
-Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.
-Small equipment proposals up to $70,000 will also be considered and may be submitted during the annual submission window.
+The average unsolicited annual award size for the program is $110,000.
+Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, will be returned without review.
+Small equipment proposals up to $25,000 will also be considered and may be submitted during the annual submission window.